35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 Although Strategy has been with Southwark Council for over a year, Southwark have not yet approved it.
 This approval is needed by NHG before they can get any of the necessary further planning permissions to complete the Aylesbury's regeneration.

 Questions for Southwark; did it know during construction that the affordable/family housing was not going to be provided?
 Why was this information not included in the July Cabinet update?
 Is it in the confidential report of that date?
 (35% Campaign has FOI-ed this).
-Will it approve the NHG's housing strategy and deferr delivery of the affordable and family housing to future phases?
+Will it approve the NHG's housing strategy and defer delivery of the affordable and family housing to future phases?

 ### NHG eats Southwark's lunch - twice